oharapaGitHub/ca675assignment3backend/README.md

 What if we could make all those clicks visible?
 It would give content writers a window into the minds of readers - show the flow of their interests, their ‘stream of consciousness’ e.g. recently, when the news broke that David Bowie passed away, what could Wikipedia clickstream data tell us about the topics that people were finding interesting relating to David Bowie?
 What other pages were they reading that led them there and what pages on the David Bowie page did they find interesting enough to click on next?

 # Application Setup and Dependencies
-This application is a python flask server connecting to a mysql database, providing an interactive web browser front end to explore the results of the map reduced click stream data.
+This application is a python flask server connecting to a mysql database.
+The aplication provides an interactive web browser front end to explore the results of the map reduced click stream data.
 To enable the lanuching of the appliation, the following modules need to be installed.
 - ConfigParser
 - pymsql
 - pandas